5 trends to consider in fashion business, 2018

 Moreover, a new set of rapidly growing cities in China and India are getting wealthy enough to become central to the evolution of fashion.
 These might be the next profitable markets for companies and new strategies will be designed specifically for them.

 The digitalization of purchasing behavior is leading companies to expand digital marketing and eCommerce strategies by integrating online and offline channels.
-Consumers will witness a further improvement in content and visual quality, with Virtual reality, immerse fashion show access and other features tailored to provide them with the most engaging experience, both online and in-store.
+Consumers will witness a further improvement in content and visual quality, with virtual reality, immerse fashion show access and other features tailored to provide them with the most engaging experience, both online and in-store.

 5. Consumer relationships

 With so many information and so many possibilities, fashion consumers are getting more demanding, with a less predictable purchasing behavior.
 However, their new, digital approach to purchase is giving companies an unprecedented chance to know them better and engage them directly.
-To do so, a consumer-driven mindset is required, in order to listen and segment fashiom consumers' needs and values, and to adjust in real time to changes in their behavior.
+To do so, a consumer-driven mindset is required, in order to listen and segment fashion consumers' needs and values, and to adjust in real time to changes in their behavior.
 Consumers will be informed, cared for and pampered by omnichannel platforms specifically dedicated to them, both before and after the purchase.
 Stores might undergo a re-styling process to improve the online experience, with amplified digital connections in order to build a seamless purchase experience too.

 And what about Luxury Perfume trends?